dedekharisma/software-quality-assurance-toolkit/README.md

 |<a href="https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop">Postman</a>    |Allows you to send HTTP requests and view responses, making it easier to test and debug API's.   |
 |<a href="https://chrome.google.com/webstore/detail/selectorshub/ndgimibanhlabgdgjcpbbndiehljcpfh?hl=en">SelectorsHub</a>    |SelectorsHub is a xpath plugin and cssSelector plugin.
 It can be used as a smart editor to write and verify xpath, CSS selector, Playwright selectors, jQuery, and JS Path.   |

 ## Website & Github
+To use the tools and websites listed in this repository, follow the usage instructions provided in the respective sections.

 | Name | Description |
 |--------|--------|
 |<a href="https://generator.email/">Email Generator</a>   |Create temporary email address  |